sanjanarc/a02-g11-orderup/README.md

 **How to Run Our App:**

+How to download our app:

+    - You can download our app from this download link:
+    - OrderUp is compatible with Nexus 7 and Nexus 7 (2012) devices
+    - Ensure that you have popup blockers disabled, as OrderUp is not functional without them enabled

-Either create a new account by registering or sign in using our existing account:
+To get to our home page either create a new account by registering or sign in using our existing account:

-    - The credentials are: email: admin2@email.com, password: admin123
+    - Existing user credentials are: email: admin2@email.com, password: admin123
-    - The account already has a linked credit card and an address
+    - admin2@email.com already has a linked credit card and an address

 We have existing credit card codes that that work for adding account balance: